| | |

 Practical Tips Before You Go

-• Weather: Newfoundland’s weather changes in minutes.
-Pack layers, waterproof jackets, and sturdy shoes.
-Fog, sun, and rain can all appear in a single afternoon.
+Weather: Newfoundland’s weather changes in minutes — pack layers, waterproof jackets, and sturdy shoes.

-• Travel: St. John’s or Gander airports are about 3–4 hours from Bonavista.
-Book your car in advance (3+ months if possible).
+Travel: St. John’s or Gander airports are 3–4 hours from Bonavista; reserve a rental car well in advance.

 Photographer capturing foggy coastline near Bonavista, Newfoundland